A new nonlinear instability for scalar fields: EFT equations of motion for -essence

 where $P$ is in general an arbitrary scalar function of its arguments, $g$ is the determinant of the metric and the integral is taken over the four-dimensional space-time.
 This class of theories is known as $k$-essence \cite{ArmendarizPicon:2000dh,ArmendarizPicon:2000ah}.
 In the EFT of DE framework, assuming small scalar field fluctuations, a 3+1 split of space-time can be defined by using the scalar field as a `clock' to define constant-time hypersurfaces.
 Writing the action as an expansion in terms of geometric scalars we obtain \cite{Cheung:2007st,Creminelli:2008wc},

 where ${M_\text{pl}}$ is the Planck mass, $R$ is the four-dimensional Ricci scalar, $\Lambda(t)$, $c(t)$, and $M_2^4(t)$ are time-dependent functions and $\delta g^{00}$ is the perturbation of $g^{00}$ around its background value.
 We have ignored terms that are of higher order in the fluctuations $\delta g^{00}$, because these terms are negligible in the weak-field expansion relevant for cosmology.
 The scalar field and its perturbation $\pi$ can be reintroduced, as usual in this framework, with the St\"uckelberg trick.
 See \cite{Hassani:2019lmy} for more details.
+Our starting point for studying the phenomenology of the $k$-essence scalar field is the EFT of DE action Eq.~\eqref{EFTaction}.
+As mentioned earlier, the action Eq.~\eqref{eq:kessence_action} of the full theory can give rise to any number of additional parameters that are relevant in the ultraviolet limit of the particular theory.
+The utility of the EFT approach stems from the fact that we do not need to specify what these are.

-The variation of the action with respect to the metric results in the gravitational field equations \cite{Adamek:2016zes}, while the variation with respect to the scalar field perturbation $\pi$ results in a non-linear PDE for the $k$-essence scalar field,
+The variation of the action \eqref{EFTaction} with respect to the metric results in the gravitational field equations \cite{Adamek:2016zes}, while the variation with respect to the scalar field perturbation $\pi$ results in a non-linear PDE for the $k$-essence scalar field,

 where $ \mathcal{N}(\pi, \partial_\tau \pi, \vec{\nabla} \pi, \vec{\nabla} \partial_{\tau} \pi,\nabla^2 \pi)$ includes all the non-linear terms in the equation,

 We have parametrized the {model} with {an} equation of state $w$ and {a} speed of sound $c_s$ which, respectively, relate to the EFT parameters through \be w= \frac{c - \Lambda}{c + \Lambda}\,, \;\; c_{s}^{2} = \frac{c}{c+2 M_{2}^{4}}\,. \ee In these expressions, $\HH>0$ is the (conformal) Hubble parameter that gives the expansion rate of the Universe and $\Phi$, $\Psi$ are the two gravitational potentials in longitudinal gauge.
 The equation of state parameter $w$ is close to $-1$ if the $k$-essence field is to play the role of the dark energy.